rbrummett/megaedx_v1.3/readme.txt

 Some reported issues with Rom Expansion.
 Undo function and tilescreen editor are in progress Enemy sprites don't load for Rockman&Forte
-MMX3 item graphics don't load
+MMX2 - Overdrive Ostrich can only be saved once correctly.
+After that the layout gets messed up (unless you use rom expansion)
+MMX3 - some people complained that once they moved heart tank locations (in their hack) that all heart tanks disappeared, but I was not able to reproduce this bug in a fresh rom edit
+MMX3 shows Doppler Stage 2 under Vile Defeated (bit flag).
+May not be possible to view this stage (in editor) with changes for Vile Alive without hacking the ROM.
-I disabled Compress Tiles function in Bubble Crab.
+I disabled Compress Tiles function in Bubble Crab (mmx2).
 Saving caused issues with the font.
-Similar issue with Blizzard Buffalo in MMX3 (saving damaged level 6).
+Similar issue with Blizzard Buffalo (mmx3) .
+Saving damaged level 6.
+This may cause issues in other places in the game.

 Contributors
 ------------